Generic Name and Formulations:

 Premenarchal: not recommended.

-High risk of arterial or venous thrombotic disease (eg, smokers or migraineurs over age 35, history of DVT or pulmonary embolism, cerebrovascular or coronary artery disease, thrombogenic valvular disease, atrial fibrillation, subacute bacterial endocarditis, hypercoagulopathies, uncontrolled hypertension, diabetes with vascular disease, headaches with focal neurologic symptoms).
-Breast or other estrogen or progestin-sensitive cancer.
+High risk of arterial or venous thrombotic disease (eg, smokers or migraineurs over age 35, history of DVT or PE, cerebrovascular or coronary artery disease, thrombogenic valvular disease, atrial fibrillation, subacute bacterial endocarditis, hypercoagulopathies, uncontrolled hypertension, diabetes with vascular disease, headaches with focal neurologic symptoms).
+Breast or other estrogen or progestin-sensitive neoplasms.
 Hepatic disease or tumors.
+Cholestatic jaundice of pregnancy or jaundice with prior OC use.
 Undiagnosed abnormal uterine bleeding.
 Pregnancy.
 Concomitant ombitasvir/paritaprevir/ritonavir, with or without dasabuvir.

-Increased risk of cardiovascular events esp. in cigarette smokers >35yrs of age.
-Discontinue if thrombotic event, unexplained visual changes, or jaundice occurs, and at least 4 weeks before through 2 weeks after surgery associated with increased risk of thromboembolism.
-Cardiovascular disease.
-Gallbladder disease.
+Increased risk of cardiovascular events (eg, stroke, MI) esp. in cigarette smokers >35yrs of age.
+Discontinue if thrombotic event, unexplained visual changes, or jaundice occurs, and at least 4 weeks before through 2 weeks after surgery associated with increased risk of thromboembolism, and during and after prolonged immobilization.
 Diabetes.
 Prediabetes.
-Uncontrolled dyslipidemias; consider alternative contraception.
+Uncontrolled dyslipidemias.
 Hypertriglyceridemia.
+Gallbladder disease.
 Pregnancy-related cholestasis.
-Depression.
-Evaluate significant changes in headaches, irregular uterine bleeding, amenorrhea, retinal vein thrombosis.
-Monitor blood pressure.
+Hereditary angioedema.
+History of depression; monitor and discontinue if serious depression recurs.
+Evaluate significant changes in headaches, irregular uterine bleeding, amenorrhea.
 Do regular complete physical exams.
-Nursing mothers: not recommended.
+Monitor BP; discontinue if significant rise occurs.
+May need barrier contraception with Sunday starts or postpartum use (see full labeling).
+Postmenopausal women or nursing mothers: not recommended.

 Progestin + estrogen.